seulgiism/koreanTracker/README.md

+love you seulgitje <3

 !!!! please change the paths in koreanTracker.c to your paths, !!!! relative paths ensure that your path works when you put it in your binaries or link it in path variable

+for recompilation of the file, type "make re" into the terminal with the makefile present in the directory.

 ```
 NAME